Lee Sin Build Guide by Fruity28

 If you want to do damage late game, this item is a must have.
 You don't really need it mid game and early game as Lee Sin doesn't make his transition till about 16 if your doing well.
 14 if your not doing so well.
 I would not buy this if your jungler is building like a carry.
 You'll need more defense so only build this when you have a tankier jungle.

 This is probaly one of, if not the best armor item in the game.
 It adds health, armor, and a great active ability.
 If your team is in need of a tank, then absolutely consider this.
+Not to mention, this makes initiating with Lee Sin all that much easier.

 This item is good if your maxing your Resonating Strike first.
 The armor pen will help increase your damage to its full potential.
 If your maxing your Tempest though, don't get this because your tempest is magic damage.
 This item is good for snowballing quickly.
+If you're not super ahead when you back then this should be considered as your first item.

 With the recipe change to this item its a great pick up for laning and during mid and late game you can build it into Randuin's Omen which is a very powerful item.